Mixed results as Sanders tries to get past clash with Warren over sexism

 It’s been nearly a week since the primetime dust-up between progressive standard-bearers and 2020 Democratic presidential nomination rivals Sens.
 Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts over sexism in politics and whether or not he told her a woman couldn’t win the presidency.

 The two candidates shook hands and briefly conversed at a Martin Luther King Jr. prayer service in Columbia, S.C., on Monday morning.
+Later, the two marched arm-in-arm along with many of their top rivals for the nomination

 SANDERS-WARREN CLASH FUELS THEIR CAMPAIGN FUNDRAISING